lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

 - **Tradeoff between different objectives.**
   The optimizer always has to tradeoff between different objectives.
   E.g. it may happen that all samples with high WEIGHTS are close together.
-If you also specified the objective DIVERSIFY, then only a few of these high-weight samples may be chosen.
+If you also specified the objective DIVERSITY, then only a few of these high-weight samples may be chosen.
 Instead, also other sample that are visually more diverse, but have lower weights, are chosen.

 - **Restrictions in the input dataset.**